 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

-How Are We Doing?Utah's adult smoking rate has decreased since the Utah Department of Health Tobacco Prevention and Control Program started receiving Master Settlement Agreement funds in 2000.
+How Are We Doing?Utah's adult smoking rate has decreased significantly since the Utah Department of Health Tobacco Prevention and Control Program started receiving Master Settlement Agreement funds in 2000.
 People with low household income and fewer years of formal education report higher rates of tobacco use than the general population.
 Recent surveys show that nearly 3/4 of Utah smokers intend to quit within the next year.
-Comprehensive and free tobacco cessation services help Utah smokers quit successfully and ensure declines in tobacco use rates among all population groups.
+Comprehensive and free tobacco cessation services help Utah smokers quit successfully and ensure declines in tobacco use rates across population groups.

 How Do We Compare With the U.S.?In 2015, Utah's adult smoking rate was 9.1% compared to the national rate of 17.2%.
 (Rates are age-adjusted to the U.S. 2000 standard population.)